publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schII/m__us_usc_t42_s3012.md

             (A) directing (as the Secretary or the President determines to be appropriate) or otherwise participating in departmental and interdepartmental activities concerning long-term care;

-            (B) reviewing and commenting on departmental rules, regulations, and policies related to providing long-term care; and
+            (B) reviewing and commenting on departmental rules, regulations, and policies related to providing long-term care;

-            (C) making recommendations to the Secretary with respect to home and community-based long-term care, including recommendations based on findings made through projects conducted under paragraph (2);
+            (C) making recommendations to the Secretary with respect to home and community-based long-term care, including recommendations based on findings made through projects conducted under paragraph (2); and

+            (D) when feasible, developing, in consultation with States and national organizations, a consumer-friendly tool to assist older individuals and their families in choosing home and community-based services, with a particular focus on ways for consumers to assess how providers protect the health, safety, welfare, and rights, including the rights provided under [section 3030c–1 of this title][/us/usc/t42/s3030c–1], of older individuals;

         (6)